jharwell/fordyca/docs/parameters.md

 ### `temporal_variance`

+This tag is optional.

 #### `blocks`

+This tag is optional.

 ##### `manipulation_penalty`

+This tag is optional, but if it is defined, then all nested tags and attributes are required.

 - `waveform` - Parameters defining the waveform of block manipulation penalty (picking up/dropping that does not involve caches).

 ##### `carry_throttle`

+This tag is optional, but if it is defined, then all nested tags and attributes are required.

 - `waveform` - Parameters defining the waveform of block carry penalty (how much slower robots move when carrying a block).

 ### `caches`

+This tag is optional.

 ##### `usage_penalty`

+This tag is optional, but if it is defined, then all nested tags and attributes are required.

 - `waveform` - Parameters defining the waveform of cache usage penalty (picking up/dropping).

 ### `arena_map`

+This tag is required.
+Some nested tags and/or attributes can be omitted, depending.

 #### `grid`